houstonlws/Print_Billing_Manager/README.md

    - Click **Apply** to create the database.

 2. **Apply SQL Script:**

    - MySQL Workbench will generate the necessary SQL script.
 Review it and click **Apply** to execute the script and create the `print_billing_db` database.

+3. **Create Tables:**

+   - Navigate to File > Open SQL Script, find the file named `db-create.sql` and click Open.
+   - In the toolbar find the lightning bolt icon and click it in order to run the script.

+4. **Insert Test Data:**
+   - Navigate to File > Open SQL Script, find the file named `db-insert.sql` and click Open.
+   - In the toolbar find the lightning bolt icon and click it in order to run the script.

 ### Step 3: Verify the Database